frelon/suse-elemental/docs/configuration-directory.md

 ## Kubernetes

-Users can provide Kubernetes related configurations through the `kubernetes.yaml` file and/or the `kubernetes` directory.
+Users can provide Kubernetes related configurations through the `kubernetes.yaml` file and/or the `kubernetes/` directory.

 ### kubernetes.yaml